core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The endpoint includes the same registration parameters in the POST request as it would per {{registration}}.
 The context of the registration is taken from the requesting server's URI.

+It is up to the RD implementation whether a successful response is sent immediately (where later failures are not visible to the endpoint), or whether the RD only sends the response when it has successfully queried the endpoint's data and registered it in full.

 The simple registration request interface is specified as follows:

 Interaction: